Search our Site:

 • Kate Kempton is Legal Counsel at the Law Firm of Olthuis Kleer Townshend in Toronto.

-downloadDownload the presentation Indigenous Peoples and Watershed Management: A Discussion of Rights, Interests and Interesting Approaches, by Merrell-Ann Phare, Centre for Indigenous Environmental Resources (PPT)
+downloadDownload presentation Indigenous Peoples and Watershed Management: A Discussion of Rights, Interests and Interesting Approaches, by Merrell-Ann Phare, Centre for Indigenous Environmental Resources (PPT)

-downloadDownload the video of Ms. Phare's presentation (RM)
+downloadDownload video of Ms. Phare's presentation video(RM)

 downloadDownload Bridge over troubled waters: Canadian Law on Aboriginal and Treaty "Water" Rights and the Great Lakes Annex, Kate Kempton, Olthuis Kleer Townshend, on behalf of the Chiefs of Ontario (PDF)